FrozenNode/Laravel-Administrator/src/docs/installation.md

 	"frozennode/administrator": "dev-master"

-..and run `composer install`.
-Once it is installed, you can register the service provider in `app/config/app.php` in the `providers` array:
+..and run `composer update`.
+Once it's installed, you can register the service provider in `app/config/app.php` in the `providers` array:

 	'providers' => array(
 	    'Frozennode\Administrator\AdministratorServiceProvider',